lsst-dm/heliolinc2/README.md

 The motivation for this implementation of the heliolinc algorithm is to enable asteroid discovery using the LSST survey strategy of taking just two images of each field per night, rather than the usual practice of taking four images per field per night.
 This simple change in survey strategy requires a paradigm shift in asteroid detection.
 Surveys taking the usual four images per night can identify candidate asteroid discoveries based on just a single night's data.
 With only two images per night, the attempt to do this would result in overwhelming numbers of false positives.
 Identifying a reasonable discovery candidate requires **linking** multiple detection pairs across multiple nights of data.
 The new C++ implementation of heliolinc has proven capability to link simulated **and real** asteroid detections across multiple nights, fast enough that ingesting detection catalogs spanning two weeks of output for major surveys -- including detections from more than one observing site -- is computationally tractable.

 This does not mean that heliolinc has rendered obsolete the typical survey strategy of taking four images per field per night.
 This strategy continues to have significant advantages over a two image per night strategy, even with heliolinc.
 Relative to LSST, the currently-operating four-image surveys have much better sensitivity to small asteroids that have brief, close encounters with Earth.
 These include small asteroids passing within the 0.01 AU of Earth, and very small asteroids on their 'final plunge' toward impact with the Earth -- several or which have been discovered by currently operating surveys.
-The high-performance implementation of the heliolinc algorithm that we present here should **not** be interpreted as a reason for ongoing asteroids surveys to abandon their highly successful four-image strategy.
+The high-performance implementation of the heliolinc algorithm that we present here should **not** be interpreted as a reason for ongoing asteroid surveys to abandon their highly successful four-image strategy.

 Instead, heliolinc has something to offer to surveys using the conventional four-image strategy -- even though it was invented to enable a completely different strategy.
 What heliolinc can offer to a four-image survey is the likelihood of successful linking and discovery of objects detected fewer than four times on a give night.
 This can happen for many reasons: the survey might not acquire four images of a particular field because of weather or other contingencies, or the asteroid might not be successfully detected on all four images because of varying image quality, superposition on a star, rotational brightness variations, or a host of other reasons.
 Such 'missing' detections are most likely for the faintest objects, hence heliolinc has the potential to extend a survey's sensitivity toward fainter magnitudes.